cody0-0/jahresprojekt/.github/ISSUE_TEMPLATE/-re--design-request.md

 ---
-name: Feature request
+name: "(Re-)Design Request"
-about: Suggest an idea for this project
+about: Suggest a component (re-)design... (use feature instead, if it's more than just a design)
-title: "[FEATURE]"
+title: "[DESIGN REQUEST]"
-labels: enhancement
+labels: design-process
 assignees: ''

 ---

-## Short feature description:
+## What component shall be handled?
 ...

-## What problem shall it solve?
+[ ] re-design #(id of preceding issue)

+## Is your feature request related to a problem?
+Please describe.
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 ## Describe the solution you'd like